 I doubled the piece of cut yarn, and made a loop under the stick, then threaded the to ends through the loop, pulling tight to the stick.

 I kept doing this one by one across the stick, changing to the next colour along the way.

 I hung the stick by two screws left out from the wall enough to catch the stick.
 You could also use small cup hooks screwed into the wall (if your stick fits them) or curtain rod brackets.
 I used screws because I wanted something small that would disappear behind the yarn.

 Finally, I used scissors to cut the hanging yarn to the length and pattern I wanted on the bottom.

-I’ve done another stick and yarn hanging, this time with yarn of all one colour, and I bunched about 8 pieces together into a large knot, then tied them onto the stick.
+I recently created another stick and yarn hanging, this time with yarn of all one colour, and I bunched about 8 pieces together into a large knot, then tied them onto the stick.
 Same instructions as above, just use 8 lengths of yarn tied together instead of one.
+It went a lot faster this way!
 I also braided some pieces and tied knots in some at different lengths of the hanging pieces, just to make things textural and interesting.